Who is the highest paid female actor?

 FAQ:

-A: While Johansson’s earnings are impressive, it’s worth noting that they still fall significantly behind the highest paid male actors.
-In 2019, Dwayne “The Rock” Johnson topped the list with earnings of $89.4 million, almost double that of Johansson.
+A: While Johansson’s earnings are undoubtedly impressive, it is worth noting that they are still significantly lower than those of the highest paid male actors.
+For instance, Dwayne “The Rock” Johnson, the highest paid male actor in 2021, earned a staggering $87.5 million, surpassing Johansson’s earnings a considerable margin.

 Q: Are there any other female actors who come close to Johansson’s earnings?

-A: While Johansson leads the pack, there are other talented female actors who have also made a name for themselves in terms of earnings.
-Actresses such as Sofia Vergara, Reese Witherspoon, and Nicole Kidman have consistently ranked among the highest paid female actors in recent years.
+A: While Johansson leads the pack, there are other talented female actors who have also made their mark in terms of earnings.
+Some notable names include Angelina Jolie, who earned $35 million, and Gal Gadot, who earned $31 million in 2021.